Amsden Building collapse

 The Amsden Building collapse occurred on July 23, 1906, in Framingham, Massachusetts.
 12 people were killed when the building, which was under construction, suddenly collapsed.
-A thirteenth person later died from injuries suffered in the accident.
+A 13th person later died from injuries suffered in the accident.
 The building's contractor and architect were indicted for manslaughter, but the charges were later dropped by the district attorney.

 Collapse

-On July 23, 1906, masons, plumbers, and Italian immigrant laborers were working in the George M. Amsden Building, a three-story concrete-and-steel office building which was under construction on Concord St. in South Framingham.
+On July 23, 1906, masons, plumbers, and Italian immigrant laborers were working in the George M. Amsden Building, a three-story concrete-and-steel office building which was under construction on Concord Street in South Framingham.
 Contractor Andrew Jensen was rushing to finish the job, which was supposed to have been completed on July 1.
 At 3:40 pm, the steel girders on the north side of the building caved in from the side walls and all three floors collapsed into the center of the ground floor.
 There were about 50 men in the building at the time it fell.

 At the time of the collapse, Framingham did not have a building inspector or building department and did not require permits to construct a building.
 The town had one plumbing inspector, a hardware merchant who was killed in the collapse.
-Because the Amsden Building was not a factory, was not intended to have more than 10 people employed above the second floor, and was not going to serve as a tenement house or lodging for more than then people, it didn't require supervision from a state building inspector either.
+Because the Amsden Building was not a factory, was not intended to have more than 10 people employed above the second floor, and was not going to serve as a tenement house or lodging for more than 10 people, it didn't require supervision from a state building inspector either.

 Rescue efforts

 The Framingham Fire Department and the 9th regiment of the Massachusetts Volunteer Militia were summoned to the scene, but could not begin rescue efforts until the building's broken pillars were shored up.
 By the following day, 11 bodies had been found in the rubble and efforts shifted from rescuing survivors to recovering bodies.
-The body of a twelfth victim was found on July 25.
+The body of a 12th victim was found on July 25.
 The search ended on July 26 when authorities were satisfied that all of the men in the building at the time of the collapse had been accounted for.
-Chester Nicholson, a 21-year old carpenter who initially survived the accident was paralyzed and remained hospitalized until his death two years later.
+Chester Nicholson, a 21-year old carpenter who initially survived the accident, was paralyzed and remained hospitalized until his death two years later.